-Average last frost date for north-central Alabama, near Birmingham.
+Average last frost date for north-central Alabama, zone 7b, near Birmingham.
 Plant Maps

 I am usually chomping at the bit to get my vegetable garden started, having to fight the urge to plant tomatoes too early.
 And then when I lose that battle, having to try to wrap them up when that late frost hits.
 Well, MAY 15 has come and gone now, thats a whole month late!, but I went to Home Depot Sunday a week ago and bought some herb and vegetable plants.